 Where do I go to donate my books and other items?

-Please bring donations of books and other items to Nicholas County Public Library during our open hours (listed at the top of this page).
+Please call the library to ensure we are accepting donations during that time.
+Sometimes we may be unable to accept donations due to space constraints.
+If space is available, you may bring donations of books and other items to Nicholas County Public Library during our open hours (listed at the top of this page).
 We may not be able to accept excessively large number of donations.
 Also, once our inventory needs have been met, we may decline to accept donations.

 How much can I claim as a charitable donation?